katyhuff/blog/_posts/2014-05-05-women-only-events.markdown

 organize two women-focused events in scientific computing.
 My experiences as an organizer of these events brought up a few thoughts for me.
 Foremost, I was reminded that women are excellent.
-Also, though, it raised concerns for me about the effects of gendered isolation, supportive non-female allies, and culture in learning environments.
+Also, though, it raised concerns for me about the effects of gendered isolation, the need for supportive non-female allies, and remaining change need in STEM culture.

 # Three Weeks, Two Events, Hundreds of Women